roridev/etternaOverlay/README.md

 ---
 you can unzip or whatever, just get into the folder until you see `main.py`, it should be just one click.

+go to the `resources` folder and install the font. tkinter likelly will crash the program if you dont.
+then go back to the main folder (the one that looks like the image below).

 eitherway once you are that. open a command prompt on that folder.
 ![](https://i.imgur.com/bt1QNUK.png)
 then run the following commands